abmoll/MakeChangeProject/README.md

 ### Goals

-To create a program that gives change in the correct denomination of bills and coins.
+Create a program that gives change in the correct denomination of bills and coins.

 ### What I learned

-review if statements, casting data types, use of the modulus operator, equations, handling user input
+Use of if statements, casting data types, use of the modulus operator, equations, handling user input

 ### To run this program: